 Hiring an editor?

-If you need editing done on an ongoing basis, check out our Subscription Pricing at EditorNinja, then schedule a demo.
+If you need editing done on an ongoing basis, check out our pricing and then schedule a demo.

-If you have a long manuscript, such as a full book, click here and scroll to the bottom to schedule a consultation with us so we can understand your needs and help you find an editor.
+If you have a long manuscript, such as a full book, click here to schedule a consultation with us so we can understand your needs and discuss working together.